hzionn/Information-Retrieval/README.md

 - for each problem set, I have them all in 4 separate directories. (`./question_1`, `./question_2`, `question_3`, `question_4`)
 - you **MUST** execute any `main.py` in their own directory!
 - they **DO NOT** share any of the files.
+- some optimisation techniques are applied to speed up the process:
+  - cache word frequency
+  - use `numpy` for vector operations
+  - **process larger documents first** (the remaining documents for computation will be smaller and smaller)

 ## Installation